Extract File Async (Deprecated)

 extensions | object | - | Settings that enable additional processing or alternate output formats.
 Each enabled extension produces a corresponding result under response.extensions.*.
 See Extensions. |

 spreadsheet | object | - | Settings for Excel/spreadsheet extraction.
 Controls handling of hidden rows, columns, and sheets.
-Only applies to .xlsx and .xls files.
+Applies to .xlsx, .xlsm, and .xls files.
 See Spreadsheet Options. |

 storage | object | - | Options for persisting extraction artifacts.
 See Storage Options. |